richard-muvirimi/wp-plugin-woo-custom-gateway/readme.txt

 4. Custom payment gateway displayed to the customer highlighted inside the red rectangle.

 == Changelog ==
+= 1.3.0 =
+* Separate Email instructions from Thank you page instructions in gateway settings.
+* Add ability to ping a url after order is completed.

 = 1.2.3 =
 * Add gateway id filter